pdffiller/qless-php/README.md

 * `PriorityReserver`: Orders queues by its priority
 * `RoundRobinReserver`: Round-robins through all the provided queues
 * `ShuffledRoundRobin`: Like RoundRobinReserver but shuffles the order of the queues

-The following POSIX-compliant signals are supported in the parent process:

-- `TERM`: Shutdown immediately, stop processing jobs
-- `INT`:  Shutdown immediately, stop processing jobs
-- `QUIT`: Shutdown after the current job has finished processing
-- `USR1`: Kill the forked child immediately, continue processing jobs
-- `USR2`: Don't process any new jobs, and dump the current backtrace
-- `CONT`: Start processing jobs again after a `USR2`

-_For detailed info regarding the signals refer to [`signal(7)`](http://man7.org/linux/man-pages/man7/signal.7.html)._

-You should send these to the master process, not the child.

-The child process supports the `USR2` signal, which causes it to dump its current backtrace.

 #### Custom Job Handler